no-chris/chord-symbol/README.md

 ## Features

 -   recognize root note and bass note
--   identify chord "vertical quality" (`major`, `major7`, `minor`, `diminished`, `diminished7`...)
+-   identify the chord "vertical quality" (`major`, `major7`, `minor`, `diminished`, `diminished7`...)
 -   recognize extensions, alterations, added and omitted notes
--   detect chord intervals
+-   detect the chord intervals
 -   detect individual chord notes
 -   check intervals consistency to reject invalid chords
 -   normalize the chord naming (two options: `academic` and `short`)
--   simplify chord
+-   simplify a chord
--   transpose chord
+-   transpose a chord
 -   recognize a vast number of chords (unit test suite contains more than 37 000 variations!)
 -   basic support for notes written in `english`, `latin` or `german` notation system (see limitations below)
--   "pipe-and-filters" architecture: customize the parsing and the rendering with your own processing filters!
+-   "pipe-and-filters" architecture: customize the parsing and the rendering with your own processing filters
--   typescript types
+-   Typescript types

 Check the [backlog](https://github.com/no-chris/chord-symbol/projects/2) for upcoming features; feel free to [submit ideas or report any bug](https://github.com/no-chris/chord-symbol/issues).